You are here

 work through the steps in 2_LT_Update_setup.pdf, and you will be doing your first update straight away.

-- If you are using the BitTorrent Sync method,
+- If you are using the BTSync or Resilio Sync method,

-then follow directions there to go to the LangTran documentation website and download the BTSync program for your type of computer,
+- then follow directions there to go to the LangTran documentation website and download the BTSync program for your type of computer, (or get Resilio Sync)

-Make a new folder for each "secret" you want to use to get other kinds of installers.
+- Make a new folder for each key you want to use to get other kinds of installers.

 if you want to mirror the repository so others can feed from yours:

-- Work through the steps above, for ordinary users.
+- Work through the steps above, for ordinary users, setting up your repository on a NAS or similar device on your local LAN.

 - If you would like help in setting it up, email Owner_LangTran at SIL dot org.